 As we finished up and the sun began to set we walked around the property a bit admiring artwork for sale and chatting with the owners:

 Munchkin and Michael Fox (owner) having a chat.
 He is every bit of the character you’re currently imagining him to be.
 Spoke about his travels and his aspirations for the farm and cafe.
 Meanwhile his daughter Robyn and munchkin were best of friends:

 Thank you SO much for your generous hospitality Robyn!
 The food was amazing!
+It definitely made me feel like I was in Europe perhaps exploring Bologna food markets.
 I will definitely be back and I encourage everybody to go and have a relaxing and fantastic dinner one fine evening, you won’t regret it!
 Email them for reservations at firstname.lastname@example.org or on a drive out you can always just stop by – open 7 days a week!

 Edited to add the menu from the past weekend!
 Many people have reached out to me asking what the prices are like as they have the impression it may be rather expensive.
 I’m here to tell you it isn’t!
 One of the things I appreciate about Food Basket very much are the prices.
 Where else can you get a huge clamshell of greens for only $300???
 The same holds true for their cafe!
 Here’s a look at what they had last weekend:

 My lamb and lasagne was only a grand?!?!?!
 Hello!
 Go out and enjoy!
 Tell ’em Irie sent you 🙂